0cjs/sedoc/app/tmate.md

 ### General Notes

-- Session window size (common to all users):
+- The Session window size (common to all users):
   - Smallest width and (separately) height of all connected rw-ssh sessions; any client connect or client resize will trigger a session window resize.
+  - The above will not be fixed; though tmux added the [`-g window-size`] option in 2.9, tmate is based on an earlier version of tmux and will not be updating.
   - Ro-ssh and web sessions do not affect sizing; they just lose info or allow scrolling on client.